-The European Anglers Alliance suggests the following regulations and actions concerning Baltic salmon for 2025: - A bag limit of one salmon (excluding recent spawners) per angler and day for sea anglers south of latitude 59.30 N. - Recreational trolling north of 59.30 N should be subject to member state regulation and not be unnecessarily regulated by a 4 nautical mile boundary. - Preliminary results of the ongoing study of mortality of Atlantic salmon released after being caught via trolling should be considered. - Regulations demanding landing of whole un-filleted fish should only be for salmonids (salmon and sea trout), not for other species such as pike, perch and pikeperch. - Utilise more EMFAF funding for the removal of fish migration barriers in the rivers. - An ecosystem-based and adaptive management plan for salmon must be adopted. - A Europe-wide program should be initiated to achieve a balanced European management of cormorants^{1,2,3}.
-The International Council for the Exploration of the Sea (ICES) published its catch recommendations for Atlantic salmon4 (Salmo salar) in the Baltic Sea (SD's 22-31) for the year 2025 on the 31st of May.
-The advice from ICES contains suggestions for measures to strengthen and protect weak salmon river stocks by closing the mixed stock sea fishery, both recreational and commercial in the main basin.
+The European Anglers Alliance suggests the following regulations and actions concerning Baltic salmon for 2026:

+- A bag limit of one salmon (excluding recent spawners) per angler and day for sea anglers south of latitude 59.30 N. - Recreational trolling north of 59.30 N should be subject to member state regulation and not be unnecessarily regulated by a 4 nautical mile boundary. - Take into account that ICES acknowledges that most of the catch-and-release (C&R) salmon in recreational trolling survive when discarded. - Regulations demanding landing of whole un-filleted fish should only be for salmonids (salmon and sea trout), not for other species such as pike, perch and pikeperch. - Utilise more EMFAF funding for the removal of fish migration barriers in the rivers. - An ecosystem-based and adaptive management plan for salmon must be adopted. - Adoption of the Framework towards development of a European Management Plan for the Great Cormorant1 to reduce the impact of cormorant predation on salmon stocks^{2,3,4}.

+The International Council for the Exploration of the Sea (ICES) published its catch recommendations for Atlantic salmon5 (Salmo salar) in the Baltic Sea (SD's 22-31) for the year 2026 on the 28th of May 2025.
+So as to protect the weak stocks in Assessment Unit (AU) 5 ICES recommends that there should be no salmon catch outside of SDs 29N-31.